 Born and raised in Colorado in the 70's, Sheldon is a 5th generation native of Palisade, Colorado.
 He's a lifelong outdoorsman, adventurer, runner, cyclist, and overall dirty little fun haver.
 He's a graduate of Colorado Mesa University and has worked in various careers from the airline industry, to running his own concrete business, to trading stocks, options, and currency.
 About 10 years ago a friend of Sheldon's was looking at simple cell phone pictures from a vacation he had taken and said, "you should be a photographer."
 Most likely they were just being nice and pretending to be interested.
 But, after several monotonous years in the stock market, Sheldon decided to do something he never dreamed possible for a career.
 Become an artist.

 What drives Sheldon?
 Family.
 Family by a country mile.
 He lives, works, and breathes for his family.
 If we are being completely honest here, all that he wants to do is plan his next family outing and watch the wonderment and curiosity fill his young son and daughter's eyes every adventure they take.
-Aspiring to be the influential person in a young child's life that just might inspire a lifelong passion that, who knows, might transition into a career.
-Of course, capturing as much of it from behind the lens as he can while preserving this flash in time that is their childhood forever.
+You can find him behind the lens eagerly preserving this flash in time, that is their childhood, forever.